urban-toolkit/utk/README.md

 # Getting Started with this project

-1. Install dependencies (TODO)
+1. Virtual environment

+- The easiest way to install all dependencies is by using an [anaconda](https://www.anaconda.com/) virtual environment

-1. Clone the repository, initialize submodule and pull submodule
+2. Clone the repository, initialize submodule and pull submodule

 `git clone --recurse-submodule https://github.com/urban-toolkit/urbantk-react-ts.git`

-2. Install Dependencies and Build urbantk-map
+3. Backend configuration

    - go to urbantk-react-ts/src/urbantk-map/
    - git checkout main